erinrwhite/managing-humans/README.md

 ### staying current

-Though I just said to stay out of the active development workflow, I keep somewhat current on our code stack so I can speak intelligently with my team and ask the right questions about problems we're trying to solve.
-I pick small, non-urgent maintenance requests that I can commit and fix.
+[slide: staying current] Though I just said to stay out of the active development workflow, it's important to keep somewhat current on your code stack so you can speak intelligently with your team and ask the right questions about problems we're trying to solve.
+To do this, I pick small, non-urgent maintenance requests that I can commit and fix.
 This is also a great way to test documentation. :D :D :D

-### communication

-[slide: communication] A manager's biggest job is talking with your team and the rest of the organization.
-Communicating context, important political or historical factors that will impact work, audience for projects, timelines, feedback, everything.
-And, making sure that their voices and needs are heard in the levels above you.

-In general, I try to be as transparent as possible.
-There is such thing as TMI, though, and that is when the info I'm conveying is a negative attitude about other people or processes in the organization.
-This is rarely helpful and always poisons the well.
-Being kind a jerk signals to your team that it's okay to be a jerk.
-Be honest but don't be a jerk.
-As my boss said to me recently, "We're all smart here.
-Try to be kind."
-This includes people inside and outside of the room.

-Another thing I have gotten better at communicating nowadays: areas where I screwed up *or* am roadblocking.
-Acknowledge, fix it, move on.

-More on communication in a bit.

 ### mindfulness